dbca-wa/wastd/docs_source/data_qa.rst

 Since data collection unavoidably lossy and incomplete due to human error, QA operators (coordinators) have to:

-* Flag training surveys (to exclude their corresponding Encounters from analysis)
+* Flag training surveys (to exclude their corresponding Encounters from analysis).
-* Double-check reporter names to QA WAStD's automated name matching
+* Double-check reporter names to QA WAStD's automated name matching.
-* Populate "team" from "comments at start" (to allow estimating volunteer hours)
+* Populate "team" from "comments at start" (to allow estimating volunteer hours).
-* QA "survey end time" and set to a realistic time where guessed (to allow estimating volunteer hours)
+* QA "survey end time" and set to a realistic time where guessed (to allow estimating volunteer hours).

 Flag training surveys
 ---------------------